 Finite-lived intangible assets are recorded at cost, net of accumulated amortization, and, if applicable, impairment charges.
 Amortization of finite-lived intangible assets is recorded over the assets' estimated useful lives on a straight-line basis or based on the pattern in which economic benefits are consumed, if reliably determinable.
 We review our finite-lived intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 If such intangible assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of intangible the assets exceeds the estimated fair value of the intangible assets.
-No impairment loss was recorded on intangible assets during the three and nine months ended September 30, 2023.
+No impairment loss was recorded on intangible assets during the three and six months ended June 30, 2024 and 2023.

-3. Net Loss Per Share
+3. Earnings (Net Loss) Per Share

-Basic net loss per share is calculated by dividing the net loss by the weighted average number of common shares outstanding for the period, without consideration for common stock equivalents.
-Diluted net loss per share is computed by dividing the net loss by the weighted average number of common shares and common stock equivalents outstanding for the period determined using the treasury stock method.
-For purposes of this calculation, stock options, employee stock purchase plan rights and restricted stock units are considered to be common stock equivalents but are not included in the calculations of diluted net loss per share for the periods presented as their effect would be anti-dilutive.
-The Company incurred net losses for all periods presented and there were no reconciling items for potentially dilutive securities.
-More specifically, at September 30, 2023 and 2022, stock options, employee stock purchase plan rights, restricted stock units, and warrants totaling approximately 22,109,000 shares and 21,652,000 shares, respectively, were excluded from the calculation of diluted net loss per share as their effect would have been anti-dilutive.
+Basic earnings (net loss) per share is calculated by dividing the net income (loss) by the weighted average number of common shares outstanding for the period.
+Diluted earnings (net loss) per share is computed by dividing the net income (loss) by the weighted average number of common shares and common stock equivalents outstanding for the period determined using the treasury stock method.
+For purposes of diluted earnings (net loss) per share calculation, equity awards and employee stock purchase plan rights are considered to be common stock equivalents.